TeutaKicmari/FashionMNIST_Classification/README.md

 **CNNClassifier_FashionMNIST.py:**

- **Libraries Used:** Numpy, Pandas, Matplotlib, Seaborn, TensorFlow Keras
+    **1. Libraries Used:** Numpy, Pandas, Matplotlib, Seaborn, TensorFlow Keras

- **Purpose:** Implements a Convolutional Neural Network (CNN) to classify images from the Fashion MNIST dataset.
+    **2. Purpose:** Implements a Convolutional Neural Network (CNN) to classify images from the Fashion MNIST dataset.
 The model consists of convolutional layers for feature extraction and dense layers for classification.
 The script handles data loading, preprocessing, model training, and evaluation, displaying the confusion matrix and classification report.

 **MLPClassifier_FashionMNIST.py:**